aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 ## Minor issues:
 - Audio stops working every now and then, but can be fixed by opening settings and re-selecting the internal speakers as output
 - Certain OpenGL apps (such as Notion) cause massive glitches.
-Unfortunately notm uch can be done about this as it is an issue with NootedRed itself.
+Unfortunately not much can be done about this as it is an issue with NootedRed itself.
+- Settings sometime crashes (Fixed by running sudo purge in terminal)
 - Sonoma is still quite buggy

 ## What doesn't work:

-- ~~Sleep (Wakes to a black screen after a while)~~ Now seems to be somewhat functional thanks to either a DSDT patch OR [this supposed fix](https://www.tonymacx86.com/threads/solved-ventura-sonoma-random-scheduled-pm-wake-from-sleep.323359/)
+- Sleep ~~Now seems to be somewhat functional thanks to either a DSDT patch OR [this supposed fix](https://www.tonymacx86.com/threads/solved-ventura-sonoma-random-scheduled-pm-wake-from-sleep.323359/)~~ Now the laptop doesn't sleep AT ALL
 - ~~Full EC Read-Write access for fan control~~ Now fixed thanks to @Collin8000
-- ~~Internal Mic~~ PATCHED from AppleALC 1.8.8+

 ## What will never work with my specs:
 - Airplay, Sidecar, etc. (Airport needs an authentic apple WiFi chip and sidecar is intel-ONLY)